 What are my ethical & sustainable knitwear alternatives?

 If wearing wool – or other animal-derived knits – is not a good option for those who care about ethics and sustainability, what other vegan wool alternatives are there?
 How can we choose the best vegan knitwear?
 An ethically minded fashionista would know better than turn to virgin polyester, viscose or acrylic for ethical knitwear – these non-biodegradable fibres are made with cocktails of toxic chemicals, and some of them also shed microplastics into waterways when washed, which harms and kills marine life and damages marine ecosystems.

 The good news is, there are plenty of sustainable vegan knitwear options that mean dressing naturally – yes, without any synthetics or plastic – while staying away from wool that belongs to animals.

 For starters, vegan knitwear can simply be made from cotton.
 The organic variety is hands-down the best choice (this is one of those cases when organic actually makes a difference) as it is grown without toxic pesticides and produces way fewer CO2 emissions.
-The vegan jumpers and cardigans from sustainable brand L'Envers are all made from organic cotton.
+The vegan jumpers and cardigans that we sell from KOMODO are all made from organic cotton.

 Hemp is also a great choice for sustainable knitwear: as it doesn't require pesticides or or herbicides, it is perfect for organic farming.
 It is also the least water-intensive material of all natural fibres.